Your clients need entrepreneur

 OpenAtlantic Entrepreneur Streams

-- ITC iLand acts as specialist sub-counsel for entrepreneur PNP components
+You are an authorized representative under IRPA s.91.
+ITC iLand acts as specialist sub-counsel for the entrepreneur PNP components.
+You remain your client's lead counsel.

-- Business plan preparation, provincial strategy, Performance Agreement review
+- ITC iLand handles business plan, provincial strategy, Performance Agreement

-- You stay informed at every major milestone
+- You are updated at every major milestone

 The Process